 Not only are they waterproof – probably one of the most important features for hiking in South America – but also the isodry membrane promises to allow my feet to breathe at the same time as keeping them dry.
 Breathability is important, which is why the mesh lining and mesh upper are also fantastic features – I don’t want hot (or worse, sweaty!) feet to ruin my trek!

 I used to camp and hike a lot with my school when I was younger, so I know that when it comes to hiking shoes, the only thing that counts is comfort, but I was still pretty pleased with the look of the Explorer Hiking Boots.
 The all-black suede styling is really good looking, and, I think, the shoes suit me pretty well!
 More importantly, they look extremely durable with strong, chunky soles and added reinforcement in the form of rubber bumpers at the heel and toe.

 Even more importantly, the shoes fit brilliantly and provide fantastic comfort.
 The shaped, cushioned footbed obviously gives great support, and considering the consistently high reviews on the website, I have a feeling these shoes are going to last really well throughout my trip and help look after my feet!
 As with the backpacks, I’ll review the shoes again at the end of my trip so you can get a good idea of how well they last over time.
 Now, all I have to do is break them in…

 Disclaimer: Mountain Warehouse are one of my chosen affiliate partners, which means I make a small commission on any sales generated through my site.
-This doesn’t affect the price you pay at all, nor does it bias my opinion (I chose to partner with MW because they’re a brand I genuinely use myself).
+This doesn’t affect the price you pay at all.
 So, if you decide to buy anything based on my recommendation, please help me out by using the links in this post to reach the Mountain Warehouse site.
 Thank you!